 Eligible Family.
-A Family that qualifies for a Child Care Subsidy based on criteria determined by EEC in regulation and policy.
+A family that qualifies for child care financial assistance based on criteria determined by EEC in regulation and policy.

 ESOL.
 An English language training program for people whose primary language is not English.

 Excessive Explained Absence.
-More than 45 non-attended Days, including any unexplained Absences, within a 12-month Authorization period, or more than 15 non-attended Days during an initial 12-week Provisional Authorization period.
-Explained Absences shall include, but not be limited to, Absences due to child illness, death in the Family, emergency circumstances, religious holidays, and vacation Days.
+More than 45 non-attended days, including any unexplained absences, within a 12-month authorization period, or more than 15 non-attended days during an initial 12-week provisional authorization period.
+Explained absences shall include, but not be limited to: absences due to child illness, death in the family, emergency circumstances, religious holidays, and vacation days.

 Excessive Unexplained Absence.
-Failure to attend a subsidized child care program for more than three consecutive non-attended Days without contacting the provider.subsidy

-10.02: continued
+A non-approved break in care that shall subject a family to possible termination of financial assistance in accordance with 606 CMR 10.10 and EEC policy.

 Family.
 One of the following:

-Parent(s) and their Dependent Child(ren) and any Dependent Relative(s) who reside in the same household; or
+Parent(s) or caregivers and their dependent child(ren) and any dependent relative(s) who reside in the same household; or

-a young Parent and his or her child(ren) who reside in the same household.
+A young parent and their child(ren) who reside in the same household.

+Family Access Administrator.
+A person or organization authorized or designated by EEC to conduct eligibility determinations for child care financial assistance, subject to EEC oversight and review.

 Full Time Child Care.
-Care for at least 30 hours but not more than 50 hours per week at any one placement, unless otherwise approved by the EEC.
+Care for at least 25 hours but not more than 50 hours per week at any one placement, unless otherwise approved by EEC.

 Full Time Service Need.
-Participation in an approved activity for at least 30 hours or more per week.
+Participation in an approved activity for an average of 25 hours or more per week.

 Guardian Child.
-A non-biological child of a Caregiver.
+A non-biological child of a caregiver.

 Homeless Family.
 A family meeting the requirements established under the McKinney-Vento Act (42 U.S.C.
 11434 a) as certified in accordance with EEC policy.

 Informal Child Care Provider.
-An individual who meets Informal Child Care Provider standards and requirements established by the EEC and is exempt from EEC licensure because the individual either provides care in the child's own home or is a Relative of the child.
+An individual who meets informal child care provider standards and requirements established by EEC and is exempt from EEC licensure because the individual either provides care in the child's own home or is a relative of the child.

 Intentional Program Violation (IPV).
-A Parent's failure to non-adherence to the EEC's subsidy requirements including: failing to report a Non-temporary Change within 30 Days from the date the change occurred; failing to accurately report income at eligibility Authorization/ Reauthorization; failing to respond to an EEC request for more information; and non-payment of fees, including fees associated with excessive Absences.
+A parent’s intentional non-adherence to the EEC's financial assistance requirements, including: not reporting a non-temporary change within 30 days from the date the change occurred; inaccurately reporting income at eligibility authorization/reauthorization; or not responding to an EEC request for more information.

+Non-Approved Break in Care.
+A child care placement that has been inactive (not used) for more than 30 days during a 12-month authorization, or more than 20 days during a 12-week provisional authorization, unless the family has requested and received an approved break in care.
+A non-approved break in care shall subject a family to possible termination of financial assistance in accordance with 606 CMR 10.10 and EEC policy.

 Non-temporary Change.
-A change to a Parent's circumstances, including: increases in total household income exceeding 85% SMI; changes in Family contact information; changes in household composition for more than 30 total Days in a 12-month Authorization; changes in child custody arrangements; any out of state change in address; or any change or cessation of a Parent's work, training, or education participation that lasts for more than 12 weeks.
+A change to a parent's circumstances, including: increases in total household income exceeding 85% SMI; changes in family contact information; changes in household composition for more than 30 total days in a 12-month authorization; changes in child custody arrangements; any out of state change in address; or any change or cessation of a parent's work, training, or education participation that lasts for more than 12 weeks.

 Parent.
-A biological or adoptive Parent or stepparent who resides in the household with his or her Dependent Child(ren), or a Caregiver.
+A biological or adoptive parent or stepparent who resides in the household with their dependent child(ren), or a caregiver.

 Part Time Child Care.
-Care up to 30 hours per week.
+Care up to 25 hours per week.

 Part Time Service Need.
-Participation in an approved activity for at least 20 hours, but less than 30 hours per week
+Participation in an approved activity for an average of 20 hours, but less than 25 hours per week